 There continues to be a strong demand that all state university campuses diligently adopt sweat-free standards in the purchase of athletic apparel and in the licensing of campus merchandise.
 Advocates on behalf of working people deplore the repression and exploitation of apparel workers in Latin America and elsewhere in the world.
-The universities and colleges of the state university of New York should be a model for ethical business conduct, both for their students and the broader public.
-It is past time for the state university system adminis-
+The universities and colleges of the state university of New York should be a model for ethical business conduct, both for their students and the

-EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [] is old law to be omitted.